sayed71/portfolio/README.md

  - Working with Data Migration Tools (Database Backup, Data Update, Schedule Backup, Data Compare, Find Data with Advance Feature etc.)
  - Programmatically Read and Entry Data with Regular Expression from Stock Exchange Website for Smart Stock Solution without API (As Like CURL).
  - Configure .htaccess File for Custom User-Friendly URL (SEO).
- - Also, Some Problem-Solving Related Work (Use and Modify Third Party Libraries) etc.
+ - Also, Some Problem-Solving Related Work (Use and Modify Third Party Libraries)
+ <a href="https://github.com/sayed-masud/solution-related-work">See More ...</a>

 <p><< <a href="https://github.com/sayed-masud">Back to Home Page</a></p>